andeya/faygo/README.md

 **NOTES**:
 * the binding object must be a struct pointer
-* the binding struct's field can not be a pointer
+* in addition to `*multipart.FileHeader`, the binding struct's field can not be a pointer
 * `regexp` or `param` tag is only usable when `param:"type(xxx)"` is exist
 * if the `param` tag is not exist, anonymous field will be parsed
 * when the param's position(`in`) is `formData` and the field's type is `multipart.FileHeader`, the param receives file uploaded